 Since it was an unmovable object (firmly attached to the wall), she would have us stand in front of it, facing her, then push our heads back into it.

-But one time, she must have read about the Spanish Inquisition & brushed up on her various torture techniques.
-She had me face the blackboard, then proceeded to push my head into it, thereby smashing my face several times.
+But one time, she must have read up on the Spanish Inquisition & brushed up on her torture techniques.
+She had me face the blackboard this time, then proceeded to push my head into it, thereby smashing my face several times.

 And I never dared say a word to my parents for fear of getting another smacking from my Mom.

-There were times when I hadda tell my Dad that he had to go to the convent to speak with Sister…but I’d never mention the beatings & the conversation often took place just as he was walking out the door to go bowling.
+There were times when I hadda tell my Dad that he had to go to the convent to speak with Sister…but I’d never mention the beatings & the conversation would often took place just as he was heading out the door to go bowling.

 That would drive him crazy!
 Especially since he would often proactively “make a special donation to the church” to head off any possible expulsion.

 Thank God I was an excellent student…not behavior-wise, but with my subjects.
-I always got straight As or 90%+, but sometimes, a different mark in Conduct.
+I always got straight As or high 90s, but sometimes, a li’l different mark in “Conduct”.